Iwao Hakamata: Impact

 The vast majority of miscarriage of justice cases in Japanese capital punishment cases involve police faking the investigative record to make it appear as if the suspect had confessed certain guilty secrets which only the perpetrator of the crime could have known, but it had later become apparent that the suspect had been forced to sign a blank sheet which the investigative police filled in with a "confession" as they wished.

 Amnesty International has featured Hakamata prominently in their campaign against the death penalty in Japan.
 Using his case and others, they argued that "Japan's death row system is driving prisoners into the depths of mental illness".
 The JFBA said the case was an example of "a nest of unlawful interrogations" and called for reform, including video taping of all interrogations.

 During Pope Francis's pastoral visit to Japan, the Catholic Bishops' Conference of Japan invited Hakamata and his sister to the papal Mass at Tokyo Dome.
 Tarcisio Isao Kikuchi, the Archbishop of Tokyo, was unable to arrange a meeting between Hakamata and the Pope.
 However, upon returning to Rome from the pastoral visit, Francis reiterated his rejection of the death penalty.

 On October 21, 2024, Police Chief Takayoshi Tsuda apologized to Iwao Hakamata on behalf of the Shizuoka Prefectural Police.
-A year later, on January 29, 2025, after Hakamata was finally declared innocent in 2024 after a retrial, has filed a compensation claim of ¥217 million (approximately US$1.4 million) against the Japanese government.
+A year later, on January 29, 2025, after Hakamata was finally declared innocent in 2024 after a retrial, he filed a compensation claim of ¥217 million (approximately US$1.4 million) against the Japanese government.
 His legal team submitted the claim to the Shizuoka District Court, seeking financial redress for what remains the longest-known wrongful imprisonment in Japan’s history.
 The claim was approved on March 25, 2025.